solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ## Installing and running the Angular application locally

-This project requires NPM and NodeJS to be installed.
+This project requires NPM, NodeJS, and the Angular CLI to be installed.

-Install the Angular project dependencies.
+- Install the Angular project dependencies.

 ``` cmd
     npm install
 ```

-Build and run the application.
+- Build and run the application.

 ``` cmd
     ng serve -o